-Title: Mat - The Basic Image Container

-You will learn how to store images in the memory and how to print out their content to the console.

-Title: How to scan images, lookup tables and time measurement with with OpenCV.
-Bonus: time measurement with OpenCV.

-OpenCV

-You'll find out how to scan images (go through each of the image pixels)

-Title: Mask operations on matrices

-You'll find out how to scan images with neighbor access and use the filter2D function to apply kernel filters on images.

-Title: Adding (blending) two images using OpenCV

-We will learn how to blend two images!

 Title: Changing the contrast and brightness of an image!

-We will learn how to change our image appearance!

-Title: Basic Drawing

-We will learn how to draw simple geometry with OpenCV!

-Title: Random generator and text with OpenCV

-We will draw some fancy-looking stuff using OpenCV!

-Title: Discrete Fourier Transform Compatibility: > OpenCV 2.0

-You will see how and why use the Discrete Fourier transformation with

-OpenCV.

-Title: File Input and Output using XML and YAML files

-You will see how to use the FileStorage data structure of OpenCV to write and read data to XML or YAML file format.

-Title: Interoperability with OpenCV 1

-Did you used OpenCV before its 2.0 version?
+Compatibility: > OpenCV 2.0 Author: Ana Huamán We will learn how to change our image appearance!
+Title: Basic Drawing Compatibility: > OpenCV 2.0 Author: Ana Huamán We will learn how to draw simple geometry with OpenCV!
+OpenCV forever!
+Title: Random generator and text with OpenCV Compatibility: > OpenCV 2.0 Author: Ana Huamán We will draw some fancy-looking stuff using OpenCV!
+Discerce Fourier transform where descetants and a second service and a second second service and a second second service and a second s Title: Discrete Fourier Transform Compatibility: > OpenCV 2.0 Author: Bernát Gábor You will see how and why use the Discrete Fourier transformation with OpenCV. ( ched) version="1.0"&gt; ( ched) version="1.0" ( ched) version="1.0"&gt; ( ched) version="1.0" ( ched) version="1.0"&gt; ( ched) version="1.0" ( ched) version="1.0" Title: File Input and Output using XML and YAML files Compatibility: > OpenCV 2.0 Author: Bernát Gábor You will see how to use the FileStorage data structure of OpenCV to write and read data to XML or YAML file format.
+OpenCV 1 To OpenCV 2 Title: Interoperability with OpenCV 1 Compatibility: > OpenCV 2.0 Author: Bernát Gábor Did you used OpenCV before its 2.0 version?
 Do you wanna know what happened with your library with 2.0?
 Don't you know how to convert your old OpenCV programs to the new C++ interface?
 Look here to shed light on all this questions.